liquidctl/liquidctl/.github/ISSUE_TEMPLATE/new_device.md

 The device appears to support the following features:

+ - [ ] monitoring of temperatures or other environment sensors
  - [ ] monitoring of fan or pump speeds or duty cycles
  - [ ] monitoring of voltages, currents or power
  - [ ] configurable fan or pump speeds